shenlu89/amazing-endemic-species/README.md

 Share this [site](https://aes.shenlu.me) with your social network if you like it.

-[Tell me](https://github.com/shenlu89/amazing-endemic-species/discussions/new?category=show-and-tell) if you've made something cool by using [Amazing Endemic Species API]().
+[Tell me](https://github.com/shenlu89/amazing-endemic-species/discussions/new?category=show-and-tell) if you've made something cool by using [Amazing Endemic Species API](https://aes.shenlu.me/api).

 ## Donate

 All the information about species is from the IUCN Red List [website](https://www.iucnredlist.org/).
 To make the IUCN Red List a more complete Barometer of Life.
 Donate via this link: https://www.iucnredlist.org/support/donate.

-If you want to help me keep https://aes.shenlu.me alive, please support me via link: https://github.com/sponsors/shenlu89

 ## License